RidwanAz/Darey.io_Devops_Project/Automate_Infrastructure_With_IaC_Using_Terraform_Part_2/project_17.md

 ![Main.tf]()

-Since we have added a new resource block for private subnet, we also need to declear all variables used in this block to our `variables.tf` and assign values to it in `terraform.tfvars`
+Since we have added a new resource block for private subnet, we also need to declare all variables used in this block to our `variables.tf` and assign values to it in `terraform.tfvars`
 ```
 # The snippet below should be included to our variable.tf
 variable "preferred_number_of_private_subnets" {